This influenza season, we will face two infectious diseases.

 Greg Licholai, MD, Chief Medical Information Officer at PRA

-Scientists and the medical field alike are asking the public to make sure they receive their flu vaccine year.
+Scientists and the medical field alike are asking the public to make sure they receive their flu vaccine this year.
 Hospital and healthcare systems still face a high influx of patients with COVID-19.
 If the flu circulates widely, hospital systems will face high numbers of flu patients as well.
 The spread of both diseases could overwhelm these already struggling healthcare systems, so continued COVID-19 precautions and getting your flu vaccine are important prevention measures.

 Furthermore, COVID-19 and the flu share similar symptoms, which will likely present confusion for patients and healthcare workers.
 For patients who need hospital care, efficient testing will be necessary to produce effective treatment plans, as the treatments for each disease are different.
 There is also the potential for coinfection—experts are unsure how prevalent coinfection could be or its potential impact on treatment and recovery.
 By reducing the spread of the flu, we ensure the best available management of COVID-19 and lower illness and death rates for the flu.